vippsas/vipps-login-wordpress/README.md

  * The port 443 must be open for outward traffic on your servers firewall

 ## Feature Highlights

 ### Fully integrated with WooCommerce

 Allows login and registration on your account pages, cart, checkout and via shortcodes.
 Addresses automatically synchronized with Vipps on login.

 ### No need for usernames and passwords

 Users don't need to worry about forgetting usernames and passwords.
 All they need to sign in is their phone number.
 For an even smoother sign in experience, the user can choose to be remembered in the browser, enabling automatic sign-ins for later visits.

 ### User can register with one click

 Login with Vipps is the easiest way to create a new account.
 Sharing high-quality data from the user's Vipps profile with the site owner.
 Available information includes name, email, address, phone number, and birthdate.
 The identity of all Vipps users is verified using BankID, Norway's leading electronic ID, so rest assured that these are real people with correct name and information.
 (Please note: Standard WordPress does not register information other than name and email, so apart from WooCommerce, you will need to write code to use this information for your particular application.)

 ### Link existing account

 Already registered users can link their current accounts when signing in with Vipps or from their account page.
 Users can choose to update their address information from Vipps.

 ### Fully integrated with WooCommerce and available for all relevant areas of your store

-Login with Vipps can be added to all relevant pages in your webshop: login, registration, cart, and checkout pages.
+Login with Vipps can be added to all relevant pages in your web shop: login, registration, cart, and checkout pages.

 ### Free of charge

 Login with Vipps is free of charge for site owners and end-users.
 Merchants that already use Vipps online payment can add Sign in with Vipps to their account at [https://portal.vipps.no](https://portal.vipps.no).
 New site owners need to set-up an agreement with Vipps to use the service.
 This can be ordered here: [https://vipps.no/produkter-og-tjenester/bedrift/innlogging-og-identifisering/logg-inn-med-vipps/#kom-i-gang](https://vipps.no/produkter-og-tjenester/bedrift/innlogging-og-identifisering/logg-inn-med-vipps/#kom-i-gang).

 ### Customizable for your application

 You can use the framework of this plugin to implement other signed actions, such as submitting data with verified identities, without requiring the user to login.

 ## Shortcodes

- * `[login-with-vipps text="Log in with Vipps" application="wordpress"]` - This will print out a Login with Vipps button that will log you into the given application, which by default can be either Wordpress or WooCommerce.
+ * `[login-with-vipps text="Log in with Vipps" application="wordpress"]` - This will print out a Login with Vipps button that will log you into the given application, which by default can be either WorPpress or WooCommerce.
 * `[continue-with-vipps text="Continue with Vipps" application="wordpress"]` - This is the same, except for a different default text

 ## Customizing the Plugin

 To use 'Continue with Vipps' in your application, there are two levels of customizations available, except for a mass of filters and hooks.

 ### Adding another 'application' to log into

-Logging into basic Wordpress and into an application like WooCommerce is different in the details, especially with regards to what page to redirect to (the profile page, or your account page, or maybe the checkout page), with handling of user data (for WooCommerce you want to update the users' address) and for error handling.
+Logging into basic WordPress and into an application like WooCommerce is different in the details, especially with regards to what page to redirect to (the profile page, or your account page, or maybe the checkout page), with handling of user data (for WooCommerce you want to update the users' address) and for error handling.
 For your own application, you may well have other actions you want done after new user registration, logins etc. We aim to provide support for as many applications as possible in time, but to create your own, these are the main steps:

   * Define your application with a name.
 It should be a simple slug, like 'wordpress' or 'woocommerce'
   * Create your login button, and make it call the supplied Javascript function "login_with_vipps" with your application name as argument.